loneicewolf/Shout-Outs/README.md

 * *The friend that always makes me laugh*

 Cherry... for being so funny all the time, even if I don't talk with(either, You or anyone else) much, I do appreciate you!
 And your art! really ,makes me want to go into art (and will fail xD)
+Each time I see your art...
+I mean it's just..it's what I would want to define as Life's purpose. <3  your art is special, because you are special too.
+Thank you!
+It did take me awhile to write this because I am bad at wirting so I spent 1 hour (\~.\~) Jokes aside, THANKS THOUGH you're amazing! good luck at what you're up to! cuz..Whatever youre up to? you're doing it amazing. <3

 _____
 * *The Team At FSU*